 3.3 Languages considered

-Apart from the Kannada language, other languages that use the Kannada script are -Tulu, Kodava (Coorgi), Konkani, Havyaka, Sanketi, Beary (byaari), Arebaase, Koraga, etc. Tulu had its own script which is not in much use nowadays even though lot of efforts are being done of late to revive the Tulu script.
+Apart from the Kannada language, other languages that use the Kannada script are -Tulu, Kodava (Coorgi), Konkani, Havyaka, Sanketi, Beary (byaari), Arebaase, Koraga, etc. Tulu had its own script, which is not in much use nowadays even though lot of efforts are being done of late to revive the Tulu script.
 The Konkani language is written in Devanagari, Roman, and Malayalam scripts also.

 3.4 Structure of written Kannada